 No, but he gave me two very important things.
 The one was the message always to carry a sharp pocket knife and a fountain pen as its holster could be used if I should be in need of another acute operation to the throat.
 The other thing was a letter stating that any hospital should regard me as non-dismissible.
 The letter has come in handy many times whenever I have been hospitalized.
 The disease was no hindering for exciting jobs in my younger years.
 For instance when I drove an Arabian ambassador and his 17-year-old daughter around in Denmark for days in a big Cadillac.
 And I had seven weeks as a chauffeur and assistant, translator and facilitator for the film producer Grant Crabtree who made three films on Denmark for Encyclopedia Britannica in Chicago.
 I also began to study in order to become a programmer but I must admit that I saw no future in computing, so I became a teacher from Frederiksberg College of Education instead.

 The diagnosis didn’t come until the 1970’s – after I had moved from Copenhagen and had been employed at Viborg County.
-Dr. Finn Jeppesen at Viborg Hospital had read an article by Professor Dr. Hugh Zachariae and referred me to him, and here I for the first time had the prophylactic medicine that eventually turned out to help.
+Dr Finn Jeppesen at Viborg Hospital had read an article by Professor Dr Hugh Zachariae and referred me to him, and here I for the first time had the prophylactic medicine that eventually turned out to help.
 From I was 27 until I turned 63 I held management positions with Viborg County, the last one being at the Center for Teaching Aids.
 Among other things, this led to the role as chair of a great number of meetings with city councils as well as school commissions.
 Obviously, it was incriminating as I knew that an attack would occur every third or fourth week but if it happened during a meeting I just had to live with the pain and go out and vomit whenever it was possible, recovering after the working day had ended.
 But then again – I don’t think that the disease has kept me from having a really good working life.
 For 30 years I had only four actual working days where I couldn’t do my job.
-And I have not been kept from being very active in Round Table and Amnesty International, where I for more than 10 years was member of a large local group in Viborg, gave courses for new members and held about 15 lectures a year.
+And I have not been kept from being very active in Round Table and Amnesty International, where I for more than 10 years was a member of a large local group in Viborg, gave courses for new members and held about 15 lectures a year.

 Your son Thomas says that you are the most positive person he knows.